eBarrero/NeoPromise/README.md

 ### Overview
-NeoPromise is a Salesforce Apex library that simplifies handling synchronous processes in a sequential, ordered and limiteless manner, much like JavaScript Promises.
+NeoPromise is a Salesforce Apex code that simplifies handling synchronous processes in a sequential, ordered and limiteless manner.
 It streamlines task orchestration by ensuring each step follows the correct sequence.

 ### Features
 - **Sequential Execution**: Execute synchronous processes sequentially, following a specific order.